Aamir0890/cart/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+### USE DISCOUNT10 to get 10% off and DISCOUNT20 to get 20% off

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.